 Insurance companies base their rates on several factors that speak to the amount of risk.
-The lower the risk of damages to your structure, the lower your insurance premiums.
+Basically, the lower the risk of damages to your structure, the lower your insurance premiums.

 The number one factor determining the insurance price is usually the structural type.